L4rsG/F-Heat_QGIS/docs/troubleshooting.rst

 Contributing
 ------------
-We welcome contributions to help improve this documentation!
+We welcome contributions to help improve this software.
 If you notice errors, outdated information, or areas for improvement, feel free to open an issue or submit a pull request.

 To contribute: